gonsie/gonsie.github.io/_posts/2012-10-12-how-to-read-a-book.md

 ### Chapter 9: Seeing the Skeleton

+Second and third rules pertain to the unity and organization of parts:

+> State the unity of the whole book in a single sentence, or at most in several sentences (a short paragraph).

+> Set forth the major parts of the book, and show how these are organized into a whole, by being ordered to one another and to the unity of the whole.

+Rule 2: What is the *theme* or main *point*?

+Rule 3: Although the previous rule gets at the bare bones, we must understand how the parts move and flow in the larger whole of the book.

 ### Chapter 10: Coming to Terms
 ### Chapter 11: What's the Proposition and Why
 ### Chapter 12: The Etiquette of Talking Back